sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-rest-api/cp-mobile-dev-kit-rest-api.md

     <!-- border -->![MDK](img-6.4.png)

-4. In the **Avatar Grid** section of the **Properties** pane, remove the default Avatar by selecting the `item0` and clicking the trash icon to delete the default item.
+4. In the **Avatar Grid** section of the **Properties** pane, remove the default Avatar.
+First, click on the `item0`, a trash icon appears.
+Click on the trash icon to delete the default item.

     <!-- border -->![MDK](img-6.5.png)

-5. In the **Avatar Stack** section of the **Properties** pane, remove the default Avatar by selecting the `item0` and clicking the trash icon to delete the default item.
+5. In the **Avatar Stack** section of the **Property** pane, remove the default Avatar.
+First, click on the `item0`, a trash icon appears.
+Click on the trash icon to delete the default item.

     <!-- border -->![MDK](img-6.6.png)